-Successful pregnancy and delivery of a healthy child gets more difficult as women become older.
-The reproductive aging process is complex and multi-faceted but the aspect which comes into play relatively early (in the mid 30s) pertains to decreasing viability of eggs and embryos (fertilized dividing eggs).
+Successful pregnancy and delivery of a healthy child becomes more difficult as women become older.
+The reproductive aging process is complex and multi-faceted but the aspect which comes into play relatively early (in the mid-30s) pertains to decreasing viability of eggs and embryos (fertilized dividing eggs).

 This decrease in viability reflects higher frequency of errors in chromosome number (aneuploidy).
 These errors arise during the development of immature eggs found in small ovarian follicles (fluid-filled sacs containing the eggs) into mature eggs found in the large follicles at ovulation.
 Chromosome number errors (i.e. too many or too few chromosomes) arise in each individual egg and are not inherited from either parent both of whom have the correct number of chromosomes.